 - Work being carried out without the benefit of planning permission

-- Non-compliance with conditions imposed by a planning permission
+- Non-compliance with conditions imposed in respect of a planning permission

 - Departures from the approved plans of a planning permission